About Herzing MSW Program Field Education

 Generalist field practicum

-Students in the traditional program will spend approximately 12.5 hours each week in supervised practice during their generalist field placement.
+Students in the traditional program will spend approximately 14 hours each week in supervised practice during their generalist field placement.
 This will total the required 400 hours of generalist field experience over two semesters.
 For most students, this will be completed in one organization over sixteen weeks per semester for two semesters.
-Field hours and scheduling are determined by the student, the field agency, and the Director of Field Education.
+Field hours and scheduling are determined by the student and the field agency.
 MSW field placements have a generalist focus that allows students to gain knowledge, values and skill experience at all levels of intervention.

 Students complete the 400 hours over 2 semesters through the courses below: